 Best Las Vegas Sportsbooks For Super Bowl Watching, Betting

-In most states across the county, you can wager on the Super Bowl from your sofa or anywhere else just by using a cellphone app.
+In most states across the country, you can wager on the Super Bowl from your sofa or anywhere else just by using a cellphone app.
 Or you can visit a brick-and-mortar sportsbook close to home at hundreds of commercial and tribal casinos nationwide.

 Or you can go to Las Vegas.